Meet our newest team members

-Watch our new 3 part video series on stuttering
+Read our new 3 part information series on “stuttering”.

 At Box Hill Speech Pathology, we help treat lots of people, young and old, who stutter.
 We understand that no two cases of stuttering are the same, so therefore treatment must also be personalised.
 Stuttering can present at different times in a person’s life and the onset can be sudden or developed slowly over time.
 Because stuttering can sound and look different for different people, its impact can also vary.
 Research has shown that early intervention provides the most effective results, so where possible, we recommend that children begin stuttering treatment as early as possible and ideally, before they commence school.